Vevor Handrail Recall Lawsuit | 2025 Latest Updates

 You may be eligible to file a lawsuit if:

-• You purchased or installed one of the recalled Vevor cable railing kits.
+• You purchased or installed one of the recalled Vevor wrought iron single post handrails

-• You or someone else was injured or nearly injured due to entrapment or structural hazard.
+• You or someone else was injured due to welding failure or structural breakdown of the handrail

-• You have proof of purchase or ownership documentation.
+• You have proof of purchase or ownership documentation for the recalled models

-• You stopped using the handrail after learning about the recall and still have photos or physical evidence.
+• You stopped using the handrail after learning about the recall and have documentation of the defective product

 Evidence Required for Your Claim

-• Purchase records: Receipts, order confirmations, or photos of the packaging.
+• Purchase records: Receipts, order confirmations, or photos of the product packaging showing model numbers

-• Recall notice: Copy of the CPSC recall alert or notifications from the retailer.
+• Recall notice: Copy of the CPSC recall alert or notifications from Vevor/retailers

 Damages You Can Recover